mpapazog/derby-overlay/README.md

 ## Troubleshooting:

-The overlay does not load any team names or the period clock:
+### The overlay does not load any team names or the period clock
-There is probably an error in overlaySettings.json, such as an incorrect scoreboard IP or a JSON syntax error
+There is probably an error in `overlaySettings.json`, such as an incorrect scoreboard IP or a JSON syntax error

-The overlay loads team names, but clocks are not running:
+### The overlay loads team names, but clocks are not running
 Your CRG scoreboard is most likely exhibiting a websocket deadlock bug that affects version 3.9.5.
 Steps to recover from this state:
 * Open the CRG SBO interface
 * Start a new game